 You can increase productivity and improve your stress management while slowing down.

+Have you ever thought to yourself, How do I increase my productivity and improve my Stress Management.
 So many of the people who over schedule themselves are actually adrenaline junkies.
 These are people who thrive on drama and crisis.
 Think in terms of people who clean their house, pack their suitcase, and do hours of work all on the morning that they are leaving on a trip.
 They had the whole week but they waited and they enjoy that rush of excitement.

 Other examples include: